 “My mojito in La Bodeguita, My daiquiri in El Floridita”—Ernest Hemingway

-Land in Havana after an early flight.
-A tour leader greets you and provides a brief orientation before you head out into Cuba’s most dynamic city.
-You’re picked up in Cuba’s iconic classic cars that you will be able to ride in a few times throughout the trip.
+Our tour leader will greet you at the Havana Airport and provide a brief orientation before you head out into Cuba’s most dynamic city.
+You’re picked up in Cuba’s iconic classic cars that will serve as your transportation for part of your trip.
 Roll down the windows, smell the mimosa sifting through the air, and hear the rumble of engines as we make our way to La Bodeguita del Medio.

 La Bodeguita del Medio may translate to the unassuming name of “the little bar in the middle of the block,” but the restaurant and bar is anything but bland.
 La Bodeguita’s claim to fame lies in being one of Hemingway’s endorsed haunts where he discovered the mojito.
 The bar now serves double rum portions for the “Double Papa”—Hemingway’s specialty serving that leaves little doubt for the writer’s love of rum.
 Although the restaurant has a framed piece of parchment blazoned with Hemingway’s seal of approval and signature, stepping into La Bodeguita means you’ll be swilling some rum where Hemingway wasn’t the only famous patron.
 Joe DiMaggio, Nat “King” Cole, Frank Sinatra, Marilyn Monroe, Francis Ford Copolla, Pablo Neruda, and Benny Moré also found their way here.
 The bar’s walls are slathered in autographs, centerfolds, and photographs—some from illustrious guests and some from simple passersby who want to make their mark.

-Ernest Hemingway Museum, Cojimar, Miramar’s La Casa del Habano, and Fábrica de Arte
+Cojimar, Ernest Hemingway Museum, and Fábrica de Arte

-After lunch, we return to Havana to visit a vintage car restoration garage.
+After our tour, we return to Havana to visit a vintage car restoration garage.
 The garage brings nostalgia-laden classic cars back to their original comfort and elegance so that all guests can have the opportunity to travel back in time.

-Then it’s off to enjoy an authentic Cuban meal at one of Havana’s finest paladars before hitting the town for a night out.
-While the Tropicana might be Havana’s most iconic nightclub, the Fábrica de Arte Cubana is its most entrepreneurial.
+We let the classic cars rest for the night and use regular Cuban taxi’s for an authentic experience.
+We pick you up from your accommodations and we are off to enjoy an authentic Cuban meal at one of Havana’s finest paladars before hitting the town for a night out.
+While the Tropicana might be Havana’s most iconic nightclub, the Fábrica de Arte Cubano is its most entrepreneurial.
 Not just a nightclub, Fábrica de Arte teems with artists and musicians who don’t simply entertain but press the boundaries of Cuban culture.
-Take in the sights, mix and converse with the locals, and move to the beat in this stunning performance space before returning to our hotel for the evening.
+Take in the sights, mix and converse with the locals, and move to the beat in this stunning performance space before returning to our accommodations for the evening.

 Our adventure continues as we cruise in style to Havana and enjoy the panorama on the way.
 We return to Habana Vieja’s cobbled streets and head to the Mercado San José.
 This crafts fair has a palpable soul with its handcrafted goods, colorful stalls, and cheerful vendors.
 It also features theatrical performances and art exhibitions—transforming the space from a market to a cultural center.
 It’s the perfect place to visit on our last full day on the island if you’re hoping to take a piece of Cuba with you!

-After we pick up a souvenir or two at the market, we celebrate our final evening together in Cuba with a farewell dinner that features the best of Cuban dishes.
+After we drop off our souvenirs at our accommodations, we celebrate our final evening together in Cuba with a farewell dinner that features the best of Cuban dishes.
 Take a page from Hemingway’s book and sit down with a mojito or daiquiri Papa Hemingway style.

 Museum of Fine Arts and Adios Havana!